dddsw/dddsouthwest-web/README.md

 Once the above prerequisites are met follow the steps below:

 1. Clone contents of repo to your local disk
-2. Run `dotnet restore` in solution root
+2. Run `dotnet restore` in solution root to restore the application(s) packages
-3. `dotnet run` within the `src/DDDSouthWest.IdentityServer/` directory
+3. Run `dotnet run` within the `src/DDDSouthWest.IdentityServer/` directory
-4. `dotnet run` within the `src/DDDSouthWest.Website/` directory
+4. Run `dotnet run` within the `src/DDDSouthWest.Website/` directory
 5. Navigate to the website on `http://website:5002`

 ### Run from Docker